A Step to Decouple Optimization in 3DGS: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This work take a step to decouple the complex 3DGS optimization and analyzes key mechanisms.
-AdamW-GS is further proposed, which improves efficiency and enables more controllable regularization.
-The method enhances reconstruction quality in the MCMC framework and achieves notable redundancy removal in vanilla 3DGS with slight quality gains and even without pruning.
-Our results indicate that efficiency and effectiveness can be jointly improved given appropriate regularization.
-While we focused on opacity and scaling, more common DAR in different attribute or alternative strategies may yield further improvements.
-Despite the robust current hyperparameters and hand-crafted SStS, changing the parameters during training in an adaptive manner may offer a more promising direction.
-Finally, although noise-driven exploration shows necessary, it can harm certain scenes.
-Other provided exploration strategies offer limited improvement.
+This work takes a step to decouple the complex 3DGS optimization and analyzes its key mechanisms.
+AdamW-GS is then proposed, which improves efficiency and enables more controllable regularization.
+The method enhances reconstruction quality within the 3DGS-MCMC framework and achieves notable redundancy removal in vanilla 3DGS, with slight quality gains and even without pruning.
+Our results indicate that efficiency and effectiveness can be jointly improved with appropriate regularization.
+While this work focuses on opacity and scaling, more general DAR variants for other attributes or alternative strategies may yield further improvements.
+Although the current hyperparameters and hand-crafted StSS configurations are robust, adaptive parameter adjustment during training remains a promising direction.
+Finally, although noise-driven exploration shows necessary, it can harm performance in certain scenes.
+The additional exploration strategies considered in this work provide only limited improvements.
 A more systematic investigation of exploration strategies may be a promising direction for future research.

+\textbf{Acknowledgments} This work was supported by China Mobile Hunan Company Limited, China Mobile Communications Group Co., Ltd., and by the National Natural Science Foundation of China under Grant U22B2050, 62425305, 62221002, and 62503161.
+This work was conducted as part of the project “Networked Robotic System for Major Equipment Manufacturing (5G+Robotics)”.